 But of course, it is crucial that investors considering this move are clear about what they want out of it, and whether the terms of their deal meet the IRS’s criteria.
 Let’s take a closer look at what is required if you want to perform a 1031 exchange transaction.

 For a proper 1031 exchange to take place, the following three circumstances must be present:

 If the deal does not meet these terms, it won’t be possible to reap the full tax benefits of a 1031 deal.
 There are cases where investors who meet all but the third criterion execute “partial 1031 exchanges” on properties of lesser value, but in doing so, they forfeit the full tax protections of an ordinary 1031 exchange.
 Finally, keep in mind that these are not all of the requirements but simply the basics.
-Always consult a real estate professional before attempting any new kind of real estate transaction.
+For more information, see our article: Is a 1031 Exchange Investment Strategy Right For Me?

 Using legal tools like the Anonymous Land Trust, LLC, or Series LLC is great for your asset protection plan, but may pose potential issues during a 1031 exchange.
 We find these situations are best avoided through simple proactivity.
 The further ahead you can anticipate your desire to do this kind of real estate deal, the better.
 Let’s take a closer look at some possible problems, and why planning ahead helps.

 The good students of the Royal Legal School of Asset Protection all know what we tell people about keeping property in your own name: just say no. Entities controlled by the investor are far preferable for several reasons.
 You might need one to begin with for simply conducting business.
 But they also make suing you personally for any liabilities relating to your investment property a chore for would-be litigants.